martonlederer/Houston/README.md

 As explained above, we can use the `Houston` instance to create a new logger.
 You can read about it's configuration below.

 ### Transports
 Transports are different methods of logging.
-You need can add them to your logger by including one when initializing
+You can add them to your logger by including one when initializing

 |   Transport name       |   Description |
 |------------------------|---------------|